cyscale/cyscale.com/src/markdown/blog/2022-07-21-what-is-data-classification-and-why-it-is-important.md

 ---
 templateKey: blog-post
-title: What is data classification and why it is important
+title: What Is Data Classification And Why Is It Important?
-seoTitle: What is data classification and why it is important
+seoTitle: What Is Data Classification And Why Is It Important?
 authors: Sabrina Lupșan
 permalink: data-classification
 categories: